 To identify hazards, you need to understand the difference between a ‘hazard’ and ‘risk’.
-A hazard is ‘something with the potential to cause harm’ and a risk is ‘the likelihood of that potential harm being realised’.
+A hazard is ‘something with the potential to cause harm’ and a risk is ‘the likelihood of that potential harm being realized’.
 Hazards can be identified by using a number of different techniques such as walking round the workplace, or asking your employees.

 Step 2: Decide who might be harmed and how